-It is worthy of note that John, an inspired apostle, cites this passage from Isaiah, and identifies the Being on the throne as the preincarnate Christ (Jn.
+It is worthy of note that John, an inspired apostle, cites this passage from Isaiah, and identifies the Being named Jehovah who was sitting on the throne as the preincarnate Christ (Jn.
 12:37-41).
 This is certainly a powerful argument for the deity of Jesus.

 The imagery may show: